iamblue07/FitCheck/README.md

 - Request correlation IDs on every log line via SLF4J's MDC.
 - PostgreSQL running locally with `pgvector` compiled and enabled, and a matching Aiven-hosted instance, switchable via environment variables with no code changes.
 - The full schema from `database-schema.md` created via versioned Flyway migrations, applied to both targets.
-- Base JPA entity conventions (`BaseEntity` / `AuditableEntity`) covering id generation and audit timestamps, ready for the first real entities in Chapter 4.
+- Base JPA entity conventions (`BaseEntity` / `AuditableEntity`) covering id generation and audit timestamps.
-- Cloudflare R2 Integration for media files.
+- Cloudflare R2 integration for media files.
-- Authentication & Authorization.
+- Authentication & authorization.
-- Profile configuration
+- Profile and body photo management, with style-tag preferences.
-- Catalog pipelines for enrichment using Ollama locally and embeddings using OpenAi API.
+- Catalog data pipeline: full Kaggle dataset import into `products`, with synthetic variant stock generated at the same time.
+- Catalog enrichment: an admin endpoint for single-item manual testing, and an unattended batch runner for working through the rest — both against a local Qwen3-VL 4B model via Ollama.
+- A separate batch pass generating OpenAI embeddings for every enriched product.

 ## Project structure